-- Different trigger sources can set various parameters in external trigger mode. - When hardware is trigger source, you can set all five parameters mentioned above. - When software is trigger source, you can set acquisition burst frame count, trigger delay, and trigger cache only. - When the device is in counter trigger or free trigger, you can set acquisition burst frame count, trigger activation, trigger delay, and trigger cache.
+- Different trigger sources can set various parameters in external trigger mode. - In hardware, counter or free trigger, you can set all five parameters mentioned above. - In software or action command trigger, you can set acquisition burst frame count, trigger delay, and trigger cache only.